Zandario/dmui/README.md

 This is like a CHECKLIST except the user may only choose one item from the list.
 The choices are assigned to `_values` and the user's response is assigned to the interface variable.
 You access the html by indexing the interface variable with each of the possible values, just as with CHECKLIST.

-##### HIDDEN

-This allows you to hide an interface variable from the user.
-You might want to do that when the form is one of a sequence of dialogues and you need to retain information from previous steps as you move along.
-Like any other interface type, you have to embed the variable in the html if you override get_html_layout().
-To have the variable automatically embedded, use the `form_hidden` control variable instead.

 ##### BUTTON

 This generates a button on the form.
 When the user clicks it, your procedure (called varnameClick()) is called.
 The value of this variable (when display_form() is called) is displayed on the button face.
 If the value is null, the name of the variable is used instead.